fearpro13/vrt/README.md

 }

-websocket_stream_lifetime - общее время длительности трансляции в секундах, после окончания этого времени - websocket трансляция завершается.
-0 - без ограничений
+websocket_stream_lifetime - total duration of websocket translation(seconds).
+Once this parameter becomes greater than application running time - translation stops.
+Put 0 to avoid this limitation.

-websocket_stream_active_time - время длительности трансляции в секундах, по истечению которого трансляция завершается, если она совсем не используется(нет ни одного подключенного пользователя).
-0 - без ограничений
+websocket_stream_active_time - If translation does not have any clients connected for this period of time - translation will be stopped.
+Put 0 to avoid this limitation.

-### Остановка websocket трансляции
+### Stop websocket translation
 POST, JSON /stop_broadcast

 {